oracle-samples/oracle-timesten-samples/languages/python/README.md

 ## Documentation
 You can find the online documentation for Oracle TimesTen In-Memory Database in the [Documentation Library](https://docs.oracle.com/en/database/other-databases/timesten/).
-Online documenation for the cx_Oracle driver can be found [here](https://cx-oracle.readthedocs.io/en/latest/).
+Online documenation for the python-oracledb driver can be found [here](https://cx-oracle.readthedocs.io/en/latest/).